anatoltrush/DisServer/README.md

 # DisServer

-custom http server working with SQL database with QT framework
+Another custom http server working with SQL database with QT framework
 using:
 - QHttpServer
 - QTcpSocket